 WWE on A&E ratings for this past Sunday

-This is down 23.73% from last week’s Biography documentary on WWE Hall of Famers DX, which drew 594,000 viewers.
+This is down 1.98% from last week’s Biography documentary on WWE Hall of Famer Edge, which drew 453,000 viewers.

-The Edge doc ranked #34 on the Cable Top 150 for the night, which is down from last week’s #24 ranking for the DX doc.
+The Mysterio doc ranked #33 on the Cable Top 150 for the night, which is up from last week’s #34 ranking for the Edge doc.

-The Edge doc also ranked #78 for the night in viewership in cable, which is down from last week’s #61 viewership ranking for the DX doc.
+The Mysterio doc also ranked #71 for the night in viewership in cable, which is up from last week’s #78 viewership ranking for the Edge doc.

+Sunday’s WWE Rivals episode on Mysterio vs. WWE Hall of Famer Eddie Guerrero drew 316,000 viewers, which is up 3.95% from the 304,000 that last week’s episode on Edge vs. John Cena drew.

-WWE Rivals on Edge vs. Cena ranked #49 on the Cable Top 150 for the night, which is down from last week’s #28 ranking for Triple H vs. Foley.
+WWE Rivals on Mysterio vs. Guerrero ranked #54 on the Cable Top 150 for the night, which is down from last week’s #49 ranking for Edge vs. Cena.

-WWE Rivals on Edge vs. Cena also ranked #96 in viewership for the night on cable, which is down from last week’s #83 ranking for Triple H vs. Foley.
+WWE Rivals on Mysterio vs. Guerrero also ranked #92 in viewership for the night on cable, which is up from last week’s #96 ranking for Edge vs. Cena.
+This is tied with the 8pm BET airing of the MTV Music Awards, which also ranked #46 on the Cable Top 150 with a 0.10 key demo rating.

-WWE Smack Talk ranked #98 on the Cable Top 150 this past Sunday, which is up from last week’s #101 ranking.
+WWE Smack Talk ranked #103 on the Cable Top 150 this past Sunday, which is down from last week’s #98 ranking.

-Sunday’s WWE Smack Talk also ranked #130 for the night on cable in viewership, which is down from last week’s #128 viewership ranking.
+Sunday’s WWE Smack Talk also ranked #115 for the night on cable in viewership, which is up from last week’s #130 viewership ranking.

-This week’s block of WWE programming on A&E drew the least key demo numbers so far.
-The Edge Biography documentary drew the third-lowest total audience of this season, behind WWE Hall of Famers The Bell Twins and Kurt Angle, and tied with the doc on Angle for the lowest key demo rating so far.
-The WWE Rivals episode on Edge vs. John Cena drew the lowest total audience and key demo rating so far, while Smack Talk also drew the lowest total audience and key demo rating so far.
+This week’s Biography documentary on Mysterio drew the third-lowest viewership and tied for the second-lowest key demo rating for this season of Biography episodes on WWE Legends.
+Sunday’s WWE Rivals episode on Mysterio vs. Guerrero drew the second-lowest viewership and tied for the second-lowest key demo rating so far.
+Sunday’s Smack Talk episode drew the second-lowest viewership and tied for the second-lowest key demo rating for the current season so far.

-Big Brother on CBS topped the night on network TV with a 0.79 key demo rating, also drawing 3.950 million viewers.
-ABC World News Tonight on ABC topped the night on network TV in viewership with 5.580 million viewers, also drawing a 0.37 key demo rating.
+The NFL Pre-season game between Detroit and Pittsburgh on CBS topped the night on network TV with a 1.20 key demo rating, also rawing 5.821 million viewers.
+60 Minutes on CBS topped the night on network TV in viewership with 6.427 million viewers, also drawing a 0.67 key demo rating.

 Below is our Viewership Tracker for Season 2 of WWE programming on A&E: